Test in a live environment

 In the above example, MidpointRounding.AwayFromZero tells the method to round the midpoint number 2.345 to the nearest number away from zero, resulting in 2.35.
 This is particularly useful in financial calculations where rounding up is commonly used.

 IronPDF is a comprehensive PDF generation library specifically designed for the .NET platform and written in C#.
-It is well-regarded for its ability to create high-quality PDFs by rendering HTML, CSS, JavaScript, and images.
+It is well-regarded for its ability to create high-quality PDFs by rendering HTML, CSS, and JavaScript, and images.
 This capability ensures that developers can leverage their existing web development skills for PDF generation.
 IronPDF utilizes a Chrome rendering engine to produce pixel-perfect PDF documents, mirroring the layout seen in web browsers.

 using IronPdf;